rozlynboutin/microbiome_helper/CBW-2016-PICRUSt-tutorial.md

 0	0.0	0.0	sterol 3beta-glucosyltransferase [EC:2.4.1.173]
 ```

-Default predictions from PICRUSt are KOs (KEGG Orthologs) but PICRUSt can also predict COGs and Rfams.
+Note: Default predictions from PICRUSt are KOs (KEGG Orthologs) but PICRUSt can also predict COGs and Rfams.

 PICRUSt can also collapse KOs to KEGG Pathways.
 Note that one KO can map to many KEGG Pathways so a simple mapping wouldn't work here.
 Instead, we use the PICRUSt script "categorize_by_function.py":